Sara Bareilles: 2012–2014: Once Upon Another Time and The Blessed Unrest

 Soon after joining The Sing-Off, Bareilles announced she was in the process of recording a new EP, with co-star Ben Folds producing it.
 She also collaborated with fellow singer songwriters Greg Laswell and Jon McLaughlin on their new singles in February.
 In March, she was slated to release A Trace of Sun, a documentary of the time she had spent volunteering in Japan after the 2011 Tohoku earthquake.
 Her EP, Once Upon Another Time, was released on May 22 and contained 5 new recordings.
 The first and only single from the EP, "Stay", was released on April 21, 2012, on 7" vinyl, exclusive to Record Store Day participants with a vinyl-only B-side, "Beautiful Girl".

 During her Stageit show on September 10, 2012, Bareilles stated that she was working on a new record in New York.
 She also premiered a new song which might be appearing on the new album in question, which was titled "Only Shadows".
 In January 2013, she revealed the plans for what was to come later in the year.
 After moving to New York, Bareilles finished her record, and released the lead single from that album "soon" thereafter.
 In January, Bareilles was a featured artist of the a cappella group Straight No Chaser on the Jackson 5 song, "I Want You Back" which premiered on Billboard.

 In February 2013, Bareilles began teasing her fans to her upcoming album through her Twitter and YouTube accounts.
 The first tease was a video she released on her website, titled "Sara is Making a Record...".

 On March 27, 2013, Bareilles announced that she would conduct an 18-city tour to promote the new album.
 The first single, "Brave", was released digitally on April 23.
 On April 17, 2013, Bareilles released a lyric video for her single "Brave" on YouTube.

+During the tour, she newly performed a unique cover, in haunting musical tones, of Elton John's "Goodbye Yellow Brick Road", which was filmed and recorded live at the Variety Playhouse in Atlanta, Georgia on May 20, 2013.
+(Though not on the immediately upcoming album, her performance of this cover song was ultimately included on her subsequent album/DVD Brave Enough: Live at the Variety Playhouse.)

 The album she had been teasing, finally titled The Blessed Unrest, was eventually released on July 16, 2013.

 Bareilles performed two songs for the feature film Bounty Killer, which was released in September 2013.
 The first, titled "The Kill", was written and composed by Will Collyer and Sujata Day.
 The second, titled "Gonna Getcha", was written and composed by Will Collyer and the film's director, Henry Saine.

 Her live album, Brave Enough: Live at the Variety Playhouse, was released on October 22, 2013.
 The concert was recorded at the Variety Playhouse in Atlanta, Georgia.